EU Licensed4.8/5

 Serious side effects:

-Both carry warnings regarding:
+Both carry warnings about:

 Mental health considerations: